parakalan/parakalan.github.io/_posts/2023-07-01-pauls-commandments.md

 ---
-title: Great Work - Brief
+title: Paul's Commandments
-permalink: /great-work-brief
+permalink: /pauls-commandments
 ---

-This is a point by point bried of Paul Graham's [Greak Work](http://paulgraham.com/greatwork.html) essay.
+This is a point by point brief of Paul Graham's [Greak Work](http://paulgraham.com/greatwork.html) essay.
 It is the best of his yet, but it is also too long.
-I'm going to revisit it multiple times so I made this brief.
+I'm going to revisit it multiple times so I made this summary, using ChatGPT.

 ## Techniques for Doing Great Work